 Her eyes narrowed and it gave him a tiny thrill to see the fiery anger appear on her face.
 That was much better.
 She had been altogether too subdued since his ascension to godhood and it had started to disturb him.

-"Well," she retorted, "before you start issuing commands to me, let's get one thing straight.
+"Before you start issuing commands to me," she retorted, "let's get one thing straight.
 Of course I know that you now have absolute power over me and everybody else in the world."

 His eyes lit with a wicked delight at her words and he relaxed against the cushions.
 "Ah yes."
 He quirked an eyebrow and made a tiny gesture.
 Instantly, she was no longer on the chair across the table from him, but sitting beside him on the couch, encircled by one of his arms.
 She stiffened at the sudden transport, but made no attempt to pull away.
 He raised a hand languidly and traced a line on her face, trailing his fingers down to her throat.
-He heard her sharp intake of breath at the sensations, and smiled.
+She gave a sharp intake of breath at the sensation, and he smiled.
 She met his eyes with the defiant flare still present.

 "What are you doing, Sousuke?" she demanded.
 "I thought we were going to talk."

-The furrow in her forehead deepened as she frowned.
+The furrow in her forehead deepened.
 "Your arrogance has not been improved by ascension to the throne.
 You didn't even let me fin-mmph."
 Her words were muffled as he drew her face to his and took her lips in a kiss.
-They were soft and warm, and at first he could feel her small hands on his chest pushing him away, but after a few moments he felt her relax.
+They were soft and warm, and at first her small hands on his chest were pushing him away, but after a few moments she relaxed.
 He was demanding, taking his pleasure in her warm and jasmine flavored mouth at his leisure, his tongue exploring her as his hands buried themselves in her hair.
 He pressed his body to hers and felt the sparks of mingled reiatsu dance over his nerve endings.
 He relished the way she first trembled, and then gradually became excited and clutched him, returning his kiss eagerly.
 For a few moments he simply lost himself in her.